Advance Care Planning

 Advance care planning is a way for you to ensure your wishes and goals are known for the types of care you expect to have at the end of your life.

 Planning means having in-depth talks with doctors, family and close friends; making thoughtful choices; and creating advance directives.
-Doing this helps you retain control over your healthcare decisions if you become seriously ill and unable to communicate.
+Doing this helps you keep control over your health care decisions if you become seriously ill and unable to communicate.